WeblateOrg/weblate/docs/admin/install.rst

    If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that.
-In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser:
+In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser in schama Weblate will use:

    .. code-block:: postgres

-        CREATE EXTENSION IF NOT EXISTS pg_trgm;
+        CREATE EXTENSION IF NOT EXISTS pg_trgm WITH SCHEMA weblate;

 Configuring Weblate to use PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~